 The Oregon Department of Education has data that shows students are more likely to graduate if they participate in a vocational technical, or CTE, program:

 According to the Oregon Department of Education, “The 2013-2014 four-year cohort graduation rate for CTE concentrators in Oregon was 85.7%; for all students (including CTE concentrators) it was 76.4%.
 An Oregon CTE concentrator is a student who has earned one or more credits in a technical skill course(s) within an Oregon state-approved CTE Program of Study.”

-Projects in Ballot Measure 22-165 would including remodeling existing classrooms and building new instructional space to allow hands-on activities in high-demand career fields.
+Projects in Ballot Measure 22-165 would include remodeling existing classrooms and building new instructional space to allow hands-on activities in high-demand career fields.